 Everything is FSC® certified… We were the first direct-to-retail publisher to attain an FSC chain of custody (2006).
 Responsible forest management ensures that the harvest of timber products maintains the forest's biodiversity, productivity, and ecological processes.
 It’s the only certification scheme endorsed by WWF, Friends of the Earth & Greenpeace.
 Our Chain of Custody Number is NC-COC-005535 BN.
 The license number you see on our products is FSC-C007915.
 Every item listed on this website is FSC certified.

 100% recycled envelopes...
 Since the mid 90s we have exclusively used 100% recycled paper envelopes.
-We only use paper containing post-consumer waste and 90% of it is made in the UK.
+We only use paper containing post-consumer waste and, wherever possible, it is made in the UK.

 Alcohol-free print...
 Industrial Alcohol is a solvent used by printers and is the industry’s main source of hazardous VOC emissions.
 Since 2010 all of our cards brochures have been printed without the use of any alcohol at all.

 Vegetable based inks...
 When we print on a normal (litho)printing press we only use vegetable based inks.
 Replacing the ‘mineral-oil’ in inks with vegetable-oil (typically made from soy-bean or linseed) reduces VOC emissions.
 Recently the use of vegetable based inks has become more wide spread.
 Occasionally, to reduce waste for short-run items, we will also print cards digitally on an indigo press powered by Green Energy.

 You can recycle it...
 We ensure that everything we make can be easily recycled, so we don’t use foil, flitter, glitter or plastic-based laminates on our stock products.